A standard monthly payment Trust Deed involves making payments towards your debts every month for a period of 4 years.

 However if you cannot afford to make monthly payments you can still use a form of this debt solution if you can make a lump sum of cash available.
 This is commonly referred to as a Full and Final Settlement or lump sum Trust Deed.

 The solution is based on you making a single lump sum payment so your creditors receive their cash as a single one off amount.
-Once this has happened the Arrangement is completed immediately.

 What are the benefits of a Full and Final settlement Trust Deed?

 Trust Deed completed immediately

 No. By law a Trust Deed must remain open for 4 years.
 If you offer a lump sum rather than monthly payments the Arrangement must remain open for 4 years.
 If your income improves during this time montly payments may then be required.

 Because your creditors receive their payment up front, they will normally agree to receive slightly less than a traditional 48 month payment Trust Deed.

 Do you want help to start a Full & Final Settlement Trust Deed?
 Give us a call on 0800 077 6180 or complete the form below to speak to one of our experts